bcochofel/terraform-azurerm-acr/README.md

 # terraform-azurerm-acr

-Terraform module for AzureRM ACR
+Terraform module for AzureRM ACR.

+This module validates the name according to Azure resource naming restrictions.

 ## Usage